NSO-developer/nso-docker/README.md

 New functionality should be covered by new test cases that proves the new functionality works.

 ## Merge requests and CI

 The typical workflow for submitting code involves forking this git repository, creating a branch and committing some code which will then be tested in CI.
 However, this project has a specialized CI runner that carries the NSO install files required to successfully build this project and this CI runner is only available for the origin repository, i.e. `gitlab.com/nso-developer/nso-docker`.
 A branch on your own private fork of this repository will not have access to the CI runner and thus will not be able to successfully execute the CI tests.

 In order to run the tests, a maintainer will need to do a coarse review of the changes to verify there is no hostile code, after which your private branch can be copied to the `nso-developer/nso-docker` repository, which then allows it to be tested with the specialized CI runner.
 A shadow MR can then be setup to merge the commits to master.
 The commits still maintain the author, preserving credit for the changes.

+<a id="org222c8ed"></a>

 # Mac OS X support

-The intention is for Mac OS X to be a generally supported platform for NSO in Docker.
+NSO in Docker generally works well on Mac OS X on x86<sub>64</sub> Intel CPUs.
+It runs on the Apple M1 too, although it is still too early to tell just how well.

 Docker on Mac is using a Linux VM to run the Docker engine and as such, it is compatible with normal Docker images built for Linux.
-You don't need to recompile your NSO in Docker images when moving between a Linux machine Docker on Mac as they are both really running Docker on Linux.
+You don&rsquo;t need to recompile your NSO in Docker images when moving between a Linux machine Docker on Mac as they are both really running Docker on Linux.

 NSO in Docker has been primarily developed on Linux.
-Continued development and testing happens on Linux first but as OS X is a popular platform and the technical prerequisites are there, it should be supported and an effort is being made to make it compliant.
+Continued development and testing happens on Linux first but the intention is to maintain OS X support.

 What works:

 -   building the NSO in Docker images `cisco-nso-base` and `cisco-nso-dev`
 -   using the various NID skeletons to build packages and run test environments

-What doesn't work:
+What doesn&rsquo;t work:

 -   running the test suite of nso-docker itself
-    -   it relies on direct connectivity to the containers which isn't provided by Docker on Mac
+    -   it relies on direct connectivity to the containers which isn&rsquo;t provided by Docker on Mac
     -   unless you are actually modifying this repo, you are unlikely to need to run the test suite

 To build, make sure you have `realpath` installed, which comes with `coreutils` that you can install for example using `brew install coreutils`, in case you are using [brew](https://brew.sh/).

 If you notice any issues, please open an issue.

+<a id="org6f8bb19"></a>

 # Windows support

 Running NSO in Docker on Windows is supported, with some caveats.
 With a recent version of Windows 10 (May 2020 - version 2004), Docker is using a lightweight Linux VM using WSL2 (Windows Subsystem for Linux v2).
 As such, it is compatible with normal Docker images built for Linux.
-You don't need to recompile your NSO in Docker images when moving between a Linux machine and Docker in WSL2 as they are both really running Docker on Linux.
+You don&rsquo;t need to recompile your NSO in Docker images when moving between a Linux machine and Docker in WSL2 as they are both really running Docker on Linux.

 Prerequisites: